Refinements for primes in short arithmetic progressions: Preliminaries

 \subsection{Zeroes of Dirichlet $L$-functions}

-In the previous subsection we reduced various error terms of twisted Chebyshev functions in short intervals to linear combinations of the functions $\Delta_\psi(x,y,\chi)$.
-We are now able to infer information about these error terms via the truncated Riemann-von Mangoldt explicit formula.
+In the previous subsection we reduced various error terms of twisted prime counting functions in short intervals to functions of $\Delta_\psi(x,y,\chi)$.
+We may therefore infer information about these error terms via the truncated Riemann-von Mangoldt explicit formula.